gather-data/gather-public/content/docs/setting-up.md

 ## Starting out

-Think about which Connections you need and what automations you’d like to prioritize.
+Think about which integrations you need and what automations you’d like to prioritize.

-## Step 1: Connections
+## Step 1: Integrations

-### Adding connections
+### Adding integrations

 **Database**\
 You will need an API key to connect to your database(s).